Please don’t hold up the tower – Pisa, Italy

 Overall, there isn’t much to see in Pisa; it was heavily bombed during WW II and much of it was destroyed.
 Most of what remained are the historical sights north of the river Arno, the most famous of which is the leaning tower of Pisa.

 So why does the tower of Pisa lean?
 Construction of the tower started in 1173.
-By the time builders had finished the third of eight planned stories about five years later, the tower’s foundation had begun to settle unevenly on the ground (a mix of clay and sand).
-A war started soon after between Pisa and Genoa and construction stopped, allowing the tower to settle even more.
+5 years later, with three of the eight stories completed, the tower’s foundation had begun to settle unevenly on the ground (a mix of clay and sand).
+A war started soon after between Pisa and Genoa and construction was stopped, allowing the tower to settle even more.
 That’s why the tower, to this day, tilts to the south.

 Everyone makes a big deal about the tower because it’s leaning but we were actually more impressed with the immensity of the Cathedral and the whiteness of it all.
 We didn’t go in though.
-There was a huge line of people, it was hot, and we honestly weren’t that inspired.
-We had a beer at a small cafe overlooking the square instead.
+There was a huge line of people and it was incredibly hot.
+We had a beer at a small cafe overlooking the square instead, watching people do that thing where they pretend to hold the tower from toppling over.

 The whole area is very, very touristy.
 Still, I really recommend a visit as a day trip – we stored our bags at the train station (which a lot of people seem to do) and walked the 20 or so minutes to the site.